alloystorm/dvvr/dancexr/ai_chat.md

 For lower end devices, processing audio to text can take some time.
 So the automatic mode is not recommended for Android, Quest and Pico.

 ### Key Binding
-In the Input Settings, you can assign a button to toggle the microphone state, so you can use control recording without entering the UI.
+In the Input Settings, you can assign a button to toggle the microphone state, so you can control recording without entering the UI.
 By default it is assigned to right hand controller menu button.

-## Resetting Configuration and Character Settings
+## Resetting Configurations and Character Settings
 Everything is saved in the chat folder of your content library.
 Feel free to delete the chat folder to reset everything to default.